eflautt/ga-data-science/lessons/lesson-9/readme.md

 3. You build a spam classifier for your email system.

 <a name="ind-practice-eval"></a>
-## Independent Practice: evaluating KNN with alternative metrics
+## Independent Practice: evaluating Logistic Regression with alternative metrics

 [Kaggle's common online exercise](https://www.kaggle.com/c/titanic) is exploring survival data from the Titanic.